-Facilities with larger process water ponds inherently have a higher potential for groundwater degradation.
-Therefore, Tier 4 facilities are required to conduct groundwater monitoring at the process water ponds.
-Tier 3 facilities may also be required to conduct groundwater monitoring if directed by the regional water board in writing if site-specific conditions indicate a threat to water quality.
+Facilities with larger process water ponds inherently have a higher potential for groundwater degradation since small, but ongoing leaks can result in a large amount of process water percolating to groundwater.
+Therefore, Tier 4 facilities are required to conduct groundwater monitoring at the process water ponds unless the Discharger demonstrates a reduced potential for groundwater degradation and qualifies for a regional water board approved exemption.

 Land Application